ronsperber/PINN/README.md

 y = \sum_{n=0}^{k-1} \frac{y^{(n)}(x_0)(x - x_0)^n}{n!} + (x - x_0)^k  NN(x - x_0)
 $$

-This is modeling the idea that if the solution is analytic at $x_0$, we can write:
+This construction is motivated by the fact that if the true solution is analytic at $x_0$, it admits a Taylor series expansion:

 $$
 y = \sum_{n=0}^{\infty} \frac{y^{(n)}(x_0)}{n!}(x - x_0)^n